 - Register for ASEs through the form on the Office of the First Year website.

-- Read the “What you need to do” section of the MIT Registrar’s Office website and download the ASE petition.
+- Read the “What you need to do” section of the MIT Registrar’s Office website on ASEs.

-- After obtaining a signature from your Academic Advisor, send the petition to Emma Dunn to obtain a signature from Catherine Modica, Physics Academic Administrator.
+- After obtaining a signature from your Academic Advisor, and signing the petition yourself, send the petition to firstname.lastname@example.org to obtain an instructor signature from Shannon Larkin, Physics Academic Administrator.

-- Your form will then be sent to the Registrar for verification that you have not previously been enrolled in the class.
+- Once you receive your signed form, submit it to the Registrar’s Office (send to email@example.com) for verification that you have not previously been enrolled in the class.
 Forms must arrive at the Registrar’s Office at least three weeks before the date of the exam.

 Advanced Standing Grading